cpkopp12/tech-blog-v2/README.md

 ## Installation

-If you are installing it to a local device instead of using the deployed applicaiton, you will first need to sed up .env file corresponding to the connection.js file and your SQL database's information.
+If you are installing it to a local device instead of using the deployed applicaiton, you will first need to set up a .env file corresponding to the connection.js file and your SQL database's information.

 ## Usage

-User is logged out if idle after 5 minutes.
+User is logged out if idle after 5 minutes, loosing access to the dashboard and the ability to leave comments.

 ## Credits